“Look after the pennies and the pounds look after themselves”

 His grooming would otherwise cost £10 every 5 weeks so £100 saved a year.

 I am always amazed at the different styles of eyebrows people have when I am out and about.
-It’s amazing what can be done with tints, threading and tweezers.
+It’s amazing what can be done with tints and threading.
 But it’s not for me.

 At £15 every 3-4 weeks that is approx £250 a year just on eyebrows!
 I’ll use my tweezers thanks.